 Pancreatitis: Nilotinib can cause the pancreas to become inflamed.
 If you have a history of pancreatitis, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Report signs of pancreatitis such as abdominal pain on the upper left side, back pain, nausea, fever, chills, rapid heartbeat, or swollen abdomen to your doctor immediately.

-Sudden cardiac death: Rarely, nilotinib has been associated with sudden death.
+Sudden cardiac death: In rare instances, nilotinib has been associated with sudden death.
+This may be more likely to happen if you already have a heart condition, but it has also been reported to happen to people without previous heart problems.
 This possibility should be discussed with your doctor before starting this medication.

 Vaccinations: People taking this medication should not receive certain vaccines.
 Talk to your doctor about whether any vaccines you are scheduled to take may be used with this medication.